ITTBZ/thing-of-iot/README.md

 1. Connect your board to your device.
 2. Head over to the `client` directory within the repo.
 And open mbedStudio.
 3. Install the libraries.
-4. Replace the placeholders (including the <>) with your Wi-Fi credentials and the spring application url in `mbed_app.json`, as mentioned:
+4. Replace the placeholders (including the <>) with your Wi-Fi credentials and the mqtt gateway uri in `mbed_app.json`, as mentioned:
 ```json
 "wifi-ssid": {
   "help": "WiFi SSID",